RuiZheng1103/ToDo-List/Readme.md

 This is the ToDo List Project

-Tech: JS, CSS, HTML,
+Tech: JS, CSS, HTML;

  Lib: jQuery, fontawesome, googleapis